had0j/io_qp2_rule_eng/readme.md

 - If currently in windup: choose lower value compared to 6
 - If【Volatile】is enabled multiply by 2

-If `cancel streak` hits 25 and【Volatile Garbage】isn't activated, this attack countdown/2 ((translation note: this means garbage phase time is halved))

 #### 4. Carrying protection

 If【Duo(+)】is activated and bonus altitude contribution percentage through sending/KOs is less than 20%, multiply received attack by `55%+contribution%`